apollographql/docs/src/content/basics/resources/faq.md

 ### How can I host my GraphQL server online?

-GraphQL servers created with `apollo-server` can be deployed to any environment that supports Node.js projects can be deployed. `apollo-server` even has variants to support serverless deployment with AWS Lambda.
+GraphQL servers created with Apollo Server can be deployed to any environment that supports Node.js projects can be deployed.
+Apollo Server can also integrate with serverless deployment environments such as AWS Lambda.

 There are deployment guides available for: